How To Address Chronic Headaches With Your Food Choices

 Other common stimuli that can trigger headaches include prescription drugs, over-the-counter drugs, a change in the weather, and menstruation.

-A clean diet translates to minimally processed fare that is abundant in fresh plant foods and low in protein-rich animal foods.
+A clean diet means minimally processed fare that is abundant in fresh plant foods and low in protein-rich animal foods.

 Here are some specific guidelines on following a clean diet that can dramatically decrease and even eliminate chronic headaches: